Economy of Idaho

-Idaho is an important agricultural state.
+Idaho is an important agricultural state, generating billions of dollars per year in commodities such as dairy products, cattle, and potatoes.
 It is the top potato-producing state in the United States, and almost one-third of the nation's potatoes are grown in the Snake River Plain, a belt of low-lying land that extends across southern Idaho.
-All three varieties of wheat—dark northern spring, hard red, and soft white—are grown in the state.
+Three major varieties of wheat—dark northern spring, hard red, and soft white—are grown in the state.

 Important industries in Idaho are food processing, lumber and wood products, machinery, chemical products, paper products, electronics manufacturing, silver and other mining, and tourism.
 The world's largest factory for barrel cheese, the raw product for processed cheese, is in Gooding, Idaho.
-It has a capacity of 120,000 metric tons per year of barrel cheese and belongs to the Glanbia group.
+The facility has an annual capacity of 120,000 metric tons and is owned by the Glanbia Group.

 History

 As Idaho neared statehood, mining and other extractive industries played a significant role in its economy.
 Although the state's reliance on mining has diminished over time, Idaho remains renowned as "The Gem State" due to its production of seventy-two varieties of precious and semi-precious stones.
 Idaho is a leading national producer of potatoes, trout, Austrian winter peas, and lentils.
 The state's primary industries include manufacturing, agriculture, food processing, timber, and mining.

 Tourism is another way that Idaho capitalizes on its natural resources.
-The same tracts of wilderness that attracted Ernest Hemingway to the region in the early 1960s, continue to attract outdoor enthusiasts with camping, hunting, fishing, as well as whitewater kayaking and rafting, and skiing.
+The same tracts of wilderness that attracted Ernest Hemingway to the region in the early 1960s continue to attract outdoor enthusiasts with camping, hunting, fishing, whitewater kayaking, rafting, and skiing.